Skip to main content

 Support in community

-We offer certain group settings options at no out-of-pocket cost.
+We offer group settings options for enrolled UW students at no out-of-pocket cost.

-• Group therapy – These are confidential groups to support UW Seattle students.
+• Spring 2025 Groups – These are confidential spaces to support UW Seattle students in community.
 Each group is facilitated by a therapist and focuses on identity, grief, mindfulness or other topics.
-In most cases, those who have completed an initial mental health visit with the Counseling Center can register for the group as a part of their ongoing treatment plan.
+In most cases, those who have completed an initial mental health appointment with the Counseling Center can register for the group as a part of their ongoing treatment plan.
+Otherwise, feel free to reach out to our support staff at 206.543.1240 to learn more.

 To request disability accommodations for your appointment, contact the Disability Services Office at 206-543-6450 (voice), 206-543-6452 (TTY), 206-685-7264 (fax), or dso@uw.edu, preferably at least 10 days in advance.